2 days Stift Heiligenkreuz for connoisseurs

 - The pleasure mile in Gumpoldskirchen

-- Other destinations in the Vienna woods can be found here.
+- Other destinations in the Vienna woods here.

 - the Benedictine monastery in Stein am Rhein in Switzerland